mvbasov/OMN/app/src/legacy/assets/md/default/Help.md

 #### <button onclick="Android.folderButtonCallback(PFN)"> &#x1f4c2; </button> "Open data folder in file manager"

+This application has no permission to write to storage.
-This application store files in dedicated application private area.
+It store files in dedicated application private area.
 Press this button to show this area in file browser.
-**If you deinstall this application all data (pages) will be deleted automaticaly**
+*If you deinstall this application all data (pages) will be deleted automaticaly*

 Button code: